MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 - Value: **True**

-## Protect PDF files by using the ISO standard for PDF encryption
+## Don't protect PDF files by using the ISO standard for PDF encryption

 This configuration option is currently in preview and is subject to change.
 It also requires the preview version of the Azure Information Protection client.

 This configuration uses an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.

-By default, when the Azure Information Protection client protects a PDF file, the resulting file has a .ppdf file name extension.
-You can change this behavior so that the file name extension remains as .pdf and adheres to the ISO standard for PDF encryption.
+When the general availability (GA) version of the Azure Information Protection client protects a PDF file, the resulting file has a .ppdf file name extension.
+However, when the current preview version of the Azure Information Protection client protects a PDF file, the resulting file name extension remains as .pdf and adheres to the ISO standard for PDF encryption.
 For more information about this standard, see section **7.6 Encryption** from the [document that is derived from ISO 32000-1](https://www.adobe.com/content/dam/acom/en/devnet/pdf/pdfs/PDF32000_2008.pdf) and published by Adobe Systems Incorporated.

-To configure this advanced setting, enter the following string:
+If you need the current preview version of the client to revert to the GA behavior, use the following advanced setting by entering the following string:

 - Key: **EnablePDFv2Protection**

-- Value: **True**
+- Value: **False**

-As a result of this configuration option, when the Azure Information Protection client protects a PDF file, this action creates a protected PDF document that can be opened with the preview version of the Azure Information Protection client for Windows, and other PDF readers that support the ISO standard for PDF encryption.
-The Azure Information Protection app for iOS and Android does not currently support the ISO standard for PDF encryption.

 For the Azure Information Protection scanner to use the new setting, the scanner service must be restarted.

-Known issue with the current preview: In the document properties, the protected PDF displays an incorrect value for the Author.

 ## Support for files protected by Secure Islands